Document Type: Research Paper

 Department of Biochemistry, Abdul Wali Khan University Mardan, Pakistan

-Background: The microbial genome sequences provide solid in silico framework for interpretation their drug-like chemical scaffolds biosynthetic potential.
-The Pseudomonas fluorescens species is metabolically versatile and producing therapeutically important natural products.
+Background: The microbial genome sequences provide solid in silico framework for interpretation of their drug-like chemical scaffolds biosynthetic potentials.
+Pseudomonas fluorescens strains are metabolically versatile and producing therapeutically important natural products.

-Objectives: The main objective of the present study was to mine the publically available data of P. fluorescens strains genomes for putative drug-like metabolites identification.
+Objectives: The key objective of the present study was to mine the publically available data of P. fluorescens strains genomes for putative drug-like metabolites identification.

 Results: The analyses unveiled a wide array of chemical scaffolds biosynthesis in different P. fluorescens strains.
-Subsequently, the drug-like potential evaluation of these metabolites identified few strains, including P. fluorescens PT14, P. fluorescens A5O6, and P. fluorescens FW300-N2E3 that harbor the biosynthetic gene clusters for salicylic acid like metabolite biosynthesis.
-The molecular docking inspection of this metabolite against human cyclooxygenase and aldo-keto reductase targets revealed its feasible inhibitory potentials like other salicylates compounds.
+Subsequently, the drug-like potential evaluation of these metabolites identified few strains, including P. fluorescens PT14, P. fluorescens A5O6, and P. fluorescens FW300-N2E3 that harbor the biosynthetic gene clusters for salicylic acid-like metabolite biosynthesis.
+The molecular docking inspection of this metabolite against human cyclooxygenase and aldo-keto reductase targets revealed its feasible inhibitory potentials like other salicylate compounds.

 Conclusion: The computational biology and drug discovery analyses identified different gene clusters in P. fluorescens genomes coding for salicylic acid-like chemotypes biosynthesis.
 These gene clusters may worthy to target through metabolic engineering for the massive production of salicylates-like chemical scaffolds from microbial resources.